 Ableton has slowly but surely been updated constantly, and it has become an excellent choice when it comes to DAWs.

 One of the things that I love about it is the fact that it looks so clean and intuitive.
-Ableton is one of the software that looks the coolest, and while that isn't that important when it comes to DAWs, it is certainly a nice touch, especially if you are going to be using the program long term.
+Ableton is one of the software that looks the coolest, and while that isn't that important when it comes to DAWs, it is certainly a nice touch, especially if you are going to be using the program long-term.

-There's another big pro when it comes to Ableton: you can use it as an alternative to DJ softwares.
+There's another big pro when it comes to Ableton: you can use it as an alternative to DJ software.
 I know several DJs that use Ableton for their weekly sets without any hiccups, and this is something that I'm definitely sure that you can do yourself.

 If you are interested in doing this, you are going to need an Ableton controller.
 These controllers are a little bit different than your usual Denon or Pioneer controller.

 They do not have a jog wheel, which means that getting used to it can be a bit difficult at first, but let me tell you that's it's entirely possible to do so.

 So while I personally love Ableton and most DJs agree that it's one of the best programs out there, there are some negatives about the program that I can't overlook.